 You may also enjoy these easy to make Cauliflower Cheese Scones.
 They use raw cauliflower and need only 15 minutes in the oven!

 Check out also these very savoury, seasonal Asparagus Scones with Sun-Dried Tomatoes.

 Serve vegetables on toast

 You can enjoy your morning toast with butter or jam or avocado!
 Avocado toast is absolutely delicious.
 It’s also very easy to prepare.
 You can enjoy it on its own, with a bit of seasoning if you are pressed for time.
 Or you combine it with other ingredients to make it even more delicious.
 Such as I have done in this Avocado Ricotta Toast recipe.
-It’s full of goodness and zest and still very quick and easy to make.
+It’s quick and easy to make, full of goodness and zest.

-Maple Pecans Overnight Oats with Sweet Potato – the sweet potato adds colour, goodness and bulk but you won’t know it’s there!
+- Sweet Potato Overnight Oats – the sweet potato adds colour, goodness and bulk but you won’t know it’s there!

-Low Fat Egg Salad Breakfast Burritos with Beans and Quinoa – filled with healthy protein and veggie goodness!
+- Egg Salad Breakfast Burritos with Beans and Quinoa